Brouwer, Brodziak help Blues even series

 The back-breaker for the Sharks occurred early in the second period, after they had staved off a five-on-three disadvantage while already trailing 2-0.

-An interference penalty on Shattenkirk handed San Jose a golden opportunity to get back in the game.
-But sloppy play killed the Sharks.
+An interference penalty on Blues defenseman Kevin Shattenkirk handed San Jose a golden opportunity to get back in the game.
+But again, sloppy play killed the Sharks.

 The Blues not only held San Jose without a shot for the first 1:58 of the penalty kill, but also used Sharks turnovers to create a pair of two-on-one short-handed opportunities.